We are Welcoming this Spring with Open Arms!

 Schedule a Consultation Now

 We often take our teeth for granted, but a broken tooth can suddenly affect how you talk, smile, and eat, so we highly recommend you wear a mouthguard for braces.
-After all, if you have any questions, you should definitely give us a call at (847) 749-4340 and we will be happy to help you or schedule your FREE consultation today!
+After all, if you have any questions, you should definitely give us a call at (847) 749-4340 and we will be happy to help you or schedule your no-cost consultation today!